 Most know this town as a quaint, laid-back Hill Country berg with one of the most-famous pie joints in all of Texas.
-While that’s all good and true, there’s another side to this Highland Lakes town.
-One of adrenaline-pumping adventure that’s hidden just below the surface.
-To download this episode or purchase it on DVD – CLICK HERE.
+While that’s all good and true, there’s another side to this Highland Lakes town -- an adrenaline-pumping adventure hidden just below the surface.

-Historically, Marble Falls was a cowboy-town crossing on the Colorado River.
-These namesake “marble falls” are now sunken below Lake Marble Falls which flows right through the middle of town.
 Back in the day, things could get rough.
-There’s even a limestone cave outside of town known as “Dead Man’s Hole” where outlaws dumped the bodies of Union sympathizers they killed during the Civil War.
-For a glimpse of history head to The Falls of the Colorado Museum.
+Outside of town there’s a limestone cave outside of town known as “Dead Man’s Hole” where outlaws dumped the bodies of Union sympathizers they killed during the Civil War.
+Legend has it, if you peak inside you might just find a ghosty or two…